przemyslaw-pacek/currency-converter-react/README.md

 ![image](https://github.com/doncochino/currency-converter-react/blob/main/animation.gif)

 ## Description
-This is the currency converter that allows you to amount currencies between 4 types: PLN, EUR, GBP and USD.
+This is the currency converter that allows you to amount all currencies in the world.
+Exchange rates come from app.currencyapi.com.

 If you want to check, clik [here](https://doncochino.github.io/currency-converter-react/).